kevinkietly/bdgtr/README.md

 * transactions

 View:
-* the breakdown of a budget
+* a breakdown of a budget by category
-* your transaction history
+* transaction history

 ## Screenshots
 ![](screenshots/Bdgtr_Sign_In.png)